elehcimd/pynb/README.md

 pynb notebooks/sum.py --param a=3 --param b=5
 ```

 The default name of the function defining the notebook is `cells`.
 A different function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.
-A Python module can contain multiple notebook definitions by using different function names
+A Python module can contain multiple notebook definitions by using different function names.

 ### Notebook parameters